kdwykleingeld/ngac/README.md

 Query Permissions for all users

-    // Query Permissions WITH Prohibitions
+    // Query NGAC Permissions WITH Prohibitions
-    MATCH (u:User)-[:ASSIGNED_TO*]->(ua:UserAttribute)-[r:ASSOCIATED_TO]->(oa:ObjectAttribute)
+    MATCH (u:User)-[:ASSIGNED_TO|ASSOCIATED_TO*]->(ua:UserAttribute)-[r:ASSOCIATED_TO]->(oa:ObjectAttribute)
     MATCH (oa)<-[:ASSIGNED_TO*]-(o:Object)
     MATCH (o)-[:ASSIGNED_TO*]->(opc:PolicyClass)
     MATCH (oa)-[:ASSIGNED_TO*]->(oapc:PolicyClass)
     OPTIONAL MATCH (u)-[p:PROHIBITION_ON]->(o)
     WITH
         u.name AS Users,
     	o.name AS Objects,
-        SPLIT(p.permission, ',') AS Prohibitions,
+        COLLECT(DISTINCT SPLIT(p.permission, ',')) AS Prohibitions,
-    	SPLIT(r.permission, ',') AS Permissions,
+    	COLLECT(DISTINCT SPLIT(r.permission, ',')) AS Permissions,
     	COLLECT(DISTINCT oa.name) AS ObjectAttributes,
     	COLLECT(DISTINCT opc.name) AS ObjectPolicyClasses,
     	COLLECT(DISTINCT oapc.name) AS ObjectAttributePolicyClasses
         WHERE ObjectPolicyClasses = ObjectAttributePolicyClasses AND ([item in Permissions WHERE NOT item in Prohibitions] OR Prohibitions IS NULL)
+    	WITH Users, Objects, reduce(result=HEAD(Permissions), s in TAIL(Permissions) | result+s) as CombinedPermissions,
+    	reduce(result1=HEAD(Prohibitions), s in TAIL(Prohibitions) | result1+s) as CombinedProhibitions
-    RETURN Users, Permissions, Objects, Prohibitions, [item in Permissions WHERE NOT item in Prohibitions] as SubSet, CASE WHEN Prohibitions IS NULL THEN Permissions ELSE [item in Permissions WHERE NOT item in Prohibitions] END as ResultingPermission
+        RETURN Users, CombinedPermissions, Objects, CombinedProhibitions,
+        CASE WHEN CombinedProhibitions IS NULL THEN CombinedPermissions ELSE [item in CombinedPermissions WHERE NOT item IN CombinedProhibitions] END AS ResultingPermission
         ORDER BY Users, Objects

 Stream data to Gephi